 I have extensive experience recording an array of different projects including full albums, overdubs, and podcasts.
 I enjoy working in many different environments, whether in professional studios or at improvised locations.
 I work for an hourly rate and am always happy to bring my own gear to the session.

-When I approach a mix I first try to satisfy any specific requests from the artist.
-I like to spend time unattended, trying different things until I end up with something I think sounds good.
-Then I welcome feedback from the artist to see if I'm on the right track or if anything can be improved.
+When I approach a mixing project I start with any specific requests from the artist.
+I typically work unattended (without the artist present), trying different things until I end up with something I think sounds good.
+Then I welcome feedback to see if I'm on the right track or if anything can be improved.
 I really enjoy the collaborative process and have no problems scrapping anything I've done and trying other ideas and approaches until it sounds right to the artist.
 I charge a flat rate per song for mixing so I can fully explore a mix without worrying about how much time it takes.